Mustafa Kemal Atatürk: State intervention, 1923–1929

 In 1924, with the initiative of Atatürk, the first Turkish bank İş Bankası was established, with Atatürk as the bank's first member.
 The bank's creation was a response to the growing need for a truly national establishment and a banking system which was capable of backing up economic activities, managing funds accumulated through policies of savings incentives, and offering resources where necessary to trigger industrial impetus.

 In 1927, Turkish State Railways was established.
 Because Atatürk considered the development of a national rail network as another important step in industrialisation, railways were given high priority.
 The Turkish State Railway developed an extensive railway network in a very short time.
-In 1927, Atatürk also ordered the integration of road construction goals into development plans.
-Prior to this, the road network had consisted of 13,885 km of ruined surface roads, 4,450 km of stabilized roads, and 94 bridges.
-In 1935, a new entity was established under the government called Şose ve Köprüler Reisliği (Headship of Roads and Bridges) which would drive the development of new roads after World War II.
-By 1937, the Turkish road network reached 22,000 km in length.

 The Turkish government under Atatürk developed many economic and infrastructure projects within the first decade of the republic.
 However, the Turkish economy was still largely agrarian, with primitive tools and methods.
 Roads and transportation facilities were still far from sufficient, and management of the economy was inefficient.
 The Great Depression brought many changes to this picture.